• Skip to main content

 Give it a shot.

-All you have to lose is a dull message, replacing it with one that immerses your reader with a new new sense of wonder, discovery and engagement.
+All you have to lose is a dull message, replacing it with one that immerses your reader in a new sense of wonder, discovery, and engagement.

 The worst that could happen is you kill a little (or a lot of) indifference to your message.